zedddie16/ctvtcntr/README.md

 ### ctvtcntr
-ctvtcntr is activity monitoring app for hyprland just a silly project of mine to know how much time I spend by playing games, searching web, coding and etc. mayyyy be I will do further stuff and implement something like telegram bot to give me my pc usement data/////
+ctvtcntr (activity counter) is a simple activity monitoring app for hyprland just a silly project of mine to know how much time I spend by playing games, searching web, coding and etc.

+#### Todos
+1. [x] - basic activity counter application
+2. [ ] - duckdb integration
+3. [ ] - telegram bot for data visualising

 #### How to use
 you can compile binary, and add ctvtcntr as a service to be loaded every time system boot.